 Phrae's "Gingerbread" Style

-As I detail below, several significant houses are not only still standing, but can be visited.
-Of course, we are talking about a story that is not so old, at most a hundred years old, but let us not forget to what extent these wooden buildings are unfortunately becoming increasingly rare in Thailand.
+As I detail below, several important houses are not only still standing, but also open to visitors.
+Admittedly, we're talking about a relatively recent history, at most a hundred years old, but let's not forget how sadly these wooden buildings are becoming increasingly rare in Thailand.

 And apart from in the Lampang old town (located 100km away), I have rarely found this atmosphere.
 In total, there are no less than 100 teak houses in the city, whose construction dates from 1890 to 1920.